 Today we took a walk to the end of the fjord and practiced listening with fellow artist-in-residence Michael McDermott.
 Michael is a sound artist and he explained some features of deep listening to us as we walked.
-He described different kinds of listening he works with: intensive and extensive listening, and not focusing on the naming or coding of sound.
-Extensive listening pays attention to the whole sonic realm, while intensive is listening to one specific sound.
+He described different kinds of listening he works with: inclusive and exclusive listening, and not focusing on the naming or coding of sound.
+Exclusive listening pays attention to the whole sonic realm, while inclusive is listening to one specific sound.
 Further to this is listening for sound but trying not to name it or to bring it into language but rather allow it to remain as sonorous and as vibration and texture.
+These modes of listening and Deep Listening in general come from the work of Pauline Oliveros, who Michael has studied with.

-Michael has been working on a sonic project called ECHOZOO where he re-creates the sounds of extinct species.
+Michael also has an ongoing sonic project called ECHOZOO where he re-creates the sounds of extinct species.

 WalkingLab has been researching and writing extensively on sound walks – for our forthcoming book with Routledge and a paper for Body & Society.